-Yes! believe it or not during the 20s decade 2000s clothing will start to be considered fashion.
+Yes! believe it or not in a few years clothing of the first decade of the XXI century will start to be considered vintage.
 Since most of you were probably alive and conscious enough to remember, I will be brief on this one.

-Last but not least, accessories played a big factor in early 21st century fashion.
-Designer bags ranging from small to really big ones were a must, along with studded belts, aviator glasses, piercings, and smaller earings compared to previous decades.
+Last but not least, accessories played (and still do) a big role in fashion.
+Designer bags ranging from small to really big ones were popularized.

 The possibilities are endless; with thousands of different styles, you can build different outfits based on different eras for every occasion.
-Being diverse and smart about it, you can stand out from the rest while feeling really confident in your skin.
+Being diverse and smart, you can stand out from the rest while feeling really confident in your skin.